-Now that I’ve been pregnant several times and had the wonderful thick hair that accompanies pregnancy and seen it thin again after pregnancy, I started searching for and testing ways to naturally promote hair growth.
+Now that I’ve been pregnant several times and had the wonderful thick hair that accompanies pregnancy and seen it thin again after birth, I started searching for and testing ways to naturally promote hair growth.

-Of course, some of the post-pregnancy shed is entirely hormonal and somewhat inevitable, but I’ve found some tips that seem to help promote hair growth and strength.
-I also wonder if these tips help baby’s hair growth in utero, as my kids have all come with a LOT of hair, especially my 4-year-old (her hair is in the picture above and she was three then!)
+Of course, some of the post-pregnancy shed is entirely hormonal and somewhat inevitable, but I’ve found some tips that seem to help promote hair growth and improved follicle strength.
+I also wonder if these tips help baby’s hair growth in utero, as my kids have all come with a LOT of hair, especially my 4-year-old (her hair is in the picture above and she was three when taken!)
 Her hair has always been naturally thick, curly and easy to work with.
 In fact, she was born with almost two inches and I’ve now cut off over 16 inches of her still waist-length hair!

 It is also important to remember that the condition of the hair and skin can be a good indication of the state of the body on the inside, so it is important address the body as a whole to improve hair and skin for the long term.

 Either way, these natural tips are also good for the body in other ways, so there isn’t much to lose.
 Have you ever done anything to help improve hair growth?
 Please share your tips below!

 Protein is essential for hair growth, so consuming enough protein can make sure that the body has the necessary building blocks for hair.
 Complete sources of protein like meats and fish are the most beneficial for hair growth and many meats also contain iron, which is another essential aspect of proper hair growth.

 Foods like meats, fish, eggs, and especially bone broths (see below) are excellent for hair growth.
 These foods also contain necessary fats that help promote healthy hormones (see below) and healthy hair!

 2. Get The Vitamins!